Google Stadia Premiere Edition

 I spent most of my time playing Stadia on a television.
 My home has the luxury of gigabit Internet, so I wasn’t surprised to see smooth gameplay on my TV.
 Still, it’s an impressive technical achievement.
 Image quality was excellent.
 Fuzziness, banding, and stuttering were rarely visible, but image quality was on par with a console most of the time.

-To confirm, I switched between Destiny 2 on Stadia and Destiny 2 on my PlayStation 4 Pro and barely perceived a difference.
+To confirm, I switched between Destiny 2 on Stadia and Destiny 2 on my PlayStation 4 Pro, and barely perceived a difference.
 Details appeared the same on each.
-Stadia lacked contrast in dark scenes, but otherwise flaws were few.
+Stadia lacked some contrast in dark scenes, but otherwise flaws were few.

 I’m still taken aback by how smooth it felt.
 Stadia sets a new bar for graphics quality on mobile.
 This is the full experience, running at console-quality, on a smartphone.
 The phone doesn’t even heat up, and battery life is reasonable because games run in the cloud.
 I used less than half the Pixel 3a’s battery during a two-hour session of Destiny 2.